srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     Be sure to replace the placeholders shown above with the appropriate values:

-    * `<IoT-Hub-Name>`: The Name of the Azure IoT Hub.
+    * **<IoT-Hub-Name>**: The Name of the Azure IoT Hub.
-    * `<IoT-Device-Primary-Key>`: The Primary Key for the **sensor-th-0072** IoT Device in Azure IoT Hub.
+    * **<IoT-Device-Primary-Key>**: The Primary Key for the **sensor-th-0072** IoT Device in Azure IoT Hub.
-    * `<IoT-Edge-DNS-Name>`: The DNS name set for the **vm-az220-training-gw0001-{your-id}**.
+    * **<IoT-Edge-DNS-Name>**: The DNS name set for the **vm-az220-training-gw0001-{your-id}**.

-    The `s_connectionString` variable with the Connection String value will look similar to the following:
+    The **connectionString** variable with the Connection String value will look similar to the following:

     ```csharp
-    private readonly static string s_connectionString = "HostName=iot-az220-training-1119.azure-devices.net;DeviceId=sensor-th-0072;SharedAccessKey=ygNT/WqWs2d8AbVD9NAlxcoSS2rr628fI7YLPzmBdgE=;GatewayHostName=vm-az220-training-gw0001-{your-id}.eastus.cloudapp.azure.com";
+    private readonly static string connectionString = "HostName=iot-az220-training-1119.azure-devices.net;DeviceId=sensor-th-0072;SharedAccessKey=ygNT/WqWs2d8AbVD9NAlxcoSS2rr628fI7YLPzmBdgE=;GatewayHostName=vm-az220-training-gw0001-{your-id}.eastus.cloudapp.azure.com";
     ```

 1. On the **File** menu, click **Save**.

-1. Scroll down to lcoate the **Main** method, and then take a minute to review the code.
+1. Scroll down to locate the **Main** method, and then take a minute to review the code.

-    This method contains the code that instantiates the `DeviceClient` using the configured Connection String, and specifies `MQTT` as the transport protocol to use for communicating with the Azure IoT Edge Gateway.
+    This method contains the code that instantiates the **DeviceClient** using the configured Connection String, and specifies `MQTT` as the transport protocol to use for communicating with the Azure IoT Edge Gateway.

     ```csharp
-    s_deviceClient = DeviceClient.CreateFromConnectionString(s_connectionString, TransportType.Mqtt);
+    s_deviceClient = DeviceClient.CreateFromConnectionString(connectionString, TransportType.Mqtt);
     SendDeviceToCloudMessagesAsync().GetAwaiter().GetResult();;
     ```

-    This method also executes the **InstallCACert** method which has some code to automatically install the root CA X.509 certiifcate to the local machine.
+    This method also executes the **InstallCACert** method which has some code to automatically install the root CA X.509 certificate to the local machine.
 And, it executes the **SendDeviceToCloudMessagesAsync** method that sends event telemetry from the simulated device.

     > **Note**: Do not be concerned with the `GetAwaiter().GetResult()` call - it's an artifact of how C# handles asynchronous calls from the `Main` method before C# 7.1.
 As the lab doesn't assume that level of support, it uses a bit of a workaround.